edvinamborg/Infobord-T4/Server_C#/API_Documentation.md

 API usage examples
 =====================

-### HTTP GET.
+### HTTP GET (all items).
 This example uses Postman.
 1. Run `dotnet run` in a terminal such as PowerShell in the project root of the API.
 2. Open Postman, choose new request and select the method GET.
-3. Type `http://localhost:5501/api/fruit/`, and press send.
+3. In the search bar, input the URL specified in the console.
+In my case, it's `http://localhost:5501/api/fruit`, and press send.
 JSON data containing all the existing fruits and the data that they contain should be returned, along with a 200 OK status message.

-### HTTP GET.
+### HTTP GET (all items).
 This example uses a browser (Firefox in this case).
 1. Run `dotnet run` in a terminal such as PowerShell in the project root of the API.
-2. In the browser, go to the URL specified in the console.
-In my case, it's `http://localhost:5501/api/fruit/`.
+2. Open a browser of your choice.
+In the search bar, go to the URL specified in the console.
+In my case, it's `http://localhost:5501/api/fruit`.

+### HTTP GET (single item).
+This example uses a browser (Firefox in this case).
+1. Run `dotnet run` in a terminal such as PowerShell in the project root of the API.
+2. Open a browser of your choice.
+In the search bar, go to the URL specified in the console, and append the ObjectId of the desired fruit to the URL.
+For example, if the ObjectId is `42189`, the URL would be `http://localhost:5501/api/fruit/42189`.
+Note that this ObjectId is a mere sample - it does not exist in the database.

 ### HTTP POST.
 This example uses Postman.
 1. Run `dotnet run` in a terminal such as PowerShell in the project root of the API.